sal55/langs/pcl/readme.md

 sieve.m shows the version of that C program in my language, and sieve.pcl is the generated PCL code.

-PCL doesn't have so many things happening on one line, so has a higher line count (100 vs 38).
-(This makes it easy to generate programmatically as the syntax is less fussy.)

-However, PCL source is also bigger overall.
-Partly to do with the output being tabulated to line things up, but also because every name has to be fully qualified, eg: sievemir.sieve.n instead of just 'n'.

-PCL does compare better with the LLVM code produced via Clang: sieve.ll.
-This is 360 lines of which which just sieve() is over 100 lines.
+PCL has a higher line count and is generally bigger because of things like fully qualified names.
+But it compares better with the LLVM code produced via Clang: sieve.ll.

 Generally: